 print(process.__doc__) # Process a list of items.

 This also works correctly inside parameterized decorators (decorator factories).
-Apply @functools.wraps(func) to the innermost wrapper—the function that replaces the original:
+Apply @functools.wraps(func) to the innermost wrapper—the function that replaces the original.
+A common mistake is applying wraps at the wrong nesting level:

 import functools